rharron/Bhargavology/README.md

 2*X^3 - X^2*Y - X*Y^2 - 2*Y^3
 ```

-We can see the multiplication table *O* in the normalized basis 1, &omega;, &theta; (see section 2 of Bhargava–Shankar–Tsimerman, where they use the term "normal basis"):
+We can see the multiplication table of *O* in the normalized basis 1, &omega;, &theta; (see section 2 of Bhargava–Shankar–Tsimerman, where they use the term "normal basis"):
 ```
 sage: BCF.multiplication_table()
         | 1       omega               theta